johnsBeharry/knowledge/journal/Bio.md

 > *"we can build international standard technology products but we cannot' get get paid for it"*

 We are on an island literally, and metaphorically.
 Locked out of the digital economy.

-Thats why when I discovered Bitcoin in 2012 I knew this was something which is going to be the great equaliser -- modern infrustructure for global payments, without restrictions of class, connections, or borders.

-###